-The Board of Directors' self-assessment for 2021 (with regard to the 2020 fiscal year) was conducted internally by the Company without outside advice (since KPMG assisted in the 2019 assessment and the CNMV's good governance recommendations suggest seeking outside support every three years).
+The Board of Directors' self-assessment made in 2022 (with regard to the 2021 fiscal year) was conducted internally by the Company without outside advice (since KPMG assisted in the 2019 assessment and the CNMV's good governance recommendations suggest seeking outside support every three years).

 The Board of Directors Regulations regulates the evaluation process and areas that should be assessed, as follows:

-1. Each year, the Board of Directors shall hold specific meetings to evaluate:

-(i) The quality and efficiency of the Board's function and the quality of the work, as well as diversity in its composition and skills, based on a report submitted by the Nominations, Compensation and Corporate Governance Committee;

-(ii) The performance of the duties of the Chairman of the Board of Directors and the Executive Directors of the Company (the latter being applicable for the 2021 assessment, conducted in 2022), at the same or in separate meetings, based on a report submitted by the Nominations, Compensation and Corporate Governance Committee;

-(iii) The function and composition of the Committees, based on the report that each of the latter submits to it; and

-(iv) The performance and contribution of the directors, paying special attention to the directors chairing the various Board Committees.
+- 1. Each year, the Board of Directors shall hold specific meetings to evaluate: - i.
+The quality and efficiency of the Board's function and the quality of the work, as well as diversity in its composition and skills, based on a report submitted by the Nominations, Compensation and Corporate Governance Committee; - ii.
+The performance of the duties of the Chairman of the Board of Directors and the Executive Directors of the Company, at the same or in separate meetings, based on a report submitted by the Nominations, Compensation and Corporate Governance Committee; - iii.
+The function and composition of the Committees, based on the report that each of the latter submits to it; and - iv.
+The performance and contribution of the directors, paying special attention to the directors chairing the various Board Committees.

-2. The Chairman of the Board of Directors shall organize and coordinate the aforementioned evaluation process, except as it applies to him, along with the chairmen of the Audit, Risks and Compliance and the Nominations, Compensation and Corporate Governance Committees, as well as the Coordinating Director, if one is appointed.
+2. The Chairman of the Board of Directors shall organize and coordinate the aforementioned evaluation process, except as it applies to him, along with the chairmen of the Audit, Risks and Compliance and the Nominations, Compensation and Corporate Governance Committees, as well as the Coordinating Director.
 The evaluation of the Chairman shall be organized by the Coordinating Director or, in the absence thereof, the Chairman of the Nominations, Compensation and Corporate Governance Committee.